 NFL fan, media and team culture might remain strongly supportive of today’s all-out hitting culture.
 But if NFL teams started playing 22 guys only — 11 on defense, 11 on offense — the hits (and the concussions) would surely diminish.
 [Meanwhile, every 6’1″, 320-pound, run-stopping nose tackle would submit to obsolescence — or a diet.]

 On account of fan and media bloodlust, we can agree that showmanship also plays a role in today’s NFL’s hit culture.
-Football players in the 1950s and ‘60s did not play to the cameras in this way, at all, because, while the sporting culture was whiter, much more reserved and conservative, there were also comparatively few TV cameras.
+Football players in the 1950s and ‘60s did not play to the cameras in this way, at all, because, while the sporting culture was more reserved and conservative (read: whiter), there were also comparatively few TV cameras.
 Most games weren’t televised at all, which meant way less preening and precious few TV timeouts (another serial source of stoppage that de-emphasizes the modern need for endurance).

 This lack of commercial breaks also stands out.
 NFL Films are often highly edited game tapes, but still — one can see that play proceeded more or less uninterrupted.
 Go to a high school or small college football game — that’s what it was like.
 Naturally, this sort of uninterrupted play, combined with a lack of substitution, asked even more of players physically.
-This further limited their ability and willingness to administer potentially concussive hits.
+This emphasis on endurance limited players’ ability and willingness to administer potentially concussive hits.
 They still had to tackle the opponent.
 But as the game went on, they did so while conserving their energy as best they could.

 This brings us back to the side-by-side evolution of football and its sporting cousins.
 Rugby is a 15-a-side game that has traditionally frowned on substitution.
 This has been true of a third cousin, Association Football (or soccer, for short).
-For decades, neither sport allowed substitutions, at all.
+For decades, neither sport allowed substitutions at all.
 That was essentially the way American football was played into the 1940s.
 Only recently have substitutions been introduced to rugby.
-Still, it’s not unusual for a team’s best 12 players to play the entire 80 minutes.
+Still, it’s not unusual for a team’s best dozen players to play the entire 80 minutes.
 Soccer at the international and professional levels today allows three substitutions per game (in both cases, once you’re off, you can’t come back on), meaning that 8 of 11 soccer players are expected to “go the full 90” without any sort of rest/substitution.

 Because of the way both games have evolved, modern soccer and modern rugby still require an element of energy conservation that simply does not exist in modern American football today, when maximum effort is given at all times, in short bursts, before coming off for a breather.
 In this way, ice hockey, where substitution has most markedly reduced energy conservation, is the better comp.

 In this respect, American football into the 1950s operated a lot more like rugby and soccer.
 Players expended effort in the context of a long, physical, uninterrupted marathon broken up only by the end of quarters.
 There were big hits, surely, but the bigger ones happened early in the game when players were fresher (and when they administered those hits, they ducked their heads well out of the way — because helmets still afforded so little protection).
 As the game dragged on, any focus on “spectacle hitting” (however rare in comparison to modern football) was further and further replaced by an emphasis on simply bringing the guy down, thereby best conserving a defender’s energy.

 Bulk, strength and speed.
 These are the qualities so obviously lacking when we (equipped with our modern sensibilities) watch game film from the 1950s and ‘60s.
 Not surprisingly, these are the qualities — along with mature helmet technology — that make running backs, wide receivers and quarterbacks so very vulnerable today.